-How Dropbox Did It: A second Dropbox MVP video demonstration generated additional interest, adding 75,000 early adopters in a single day, accompanied by a flood of high-quality feedback to make the product as simple to use as possible.
+How Dropbox did it: A second Dropbox MVP video demonstration generated additional interest, adding 75,000 early adopters in a single day, accompanied by a flood of high-quality feedback to make the product as simple to use as possible.
 They encouraged users to make comments on Votebox about what they liked or didn't like.
-In fact, the company continues to use Votebox to allow its users to comment on which features work best for them, and which ones don't.
+In fact, the company continues to use Votebox to allow its users to comment on which features work best for them and which ones don't.

 Based on what you've learned from your early adopters, the next decision point is whether to persevere or pivot.
 Can you carry on with the same product strategy or do you need to change some aspect of it?
 Or, do you need to shut down product development entirely?

-- Other features are discarded in favor of a single feature that becomes the final product
+- Other features are discarded in favor of a single feature that becomes the final product.

-- The product becomes larger to incorporate missing features or functions
+- The product becomes larger to incorporate missing features or functions.

-- You discover that other customer needs are more important to address than what the MVP offered, so it's back to the drawing board
+- You discover that other customer needs are more important to address than what the MVP offered, so it's back to the drawing board.

-How Dropbox Did It: Enthusiasm among early adopters persuaded Dropbox to persevere.
+How Dropbox did it: Enthusiasm among early adopters persuaded Dropbox to persevere.
 The question then became how to expand beyond the initial user base.
 The company invested in a variety of online marketing techniques that resulted in excessively high and unprofitable customer acquisition costs.
 What Dropbox learned was to instead build on the enthusiasm of its user base by offering a two-sided incentive referral program.

 Dropbox then offered additional free storage to both new subscribers as well as those who referred users.
 In 15 months, Dropbox went from 100,000 registered users to 4 million, largely by word-of-mouth referrals.
-They learned to continue doing what they were doing right in the first place (developing a committed user community and providing it with influence on product development) and not to worry about more traditional marketing approaches.
+They learned to continue doing what they were doing right in the first place (developing a committed user community and providing it with an influence on product development) and not to worry about more traditional marketing approaches.